braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/push_primer_messages.md

 {% sdk_min_versions android:21.0.0 web:4.0.3 swift:5.4.0 %}

-### Expected behavior
+#### Notes for development teams

-#### Android
+###### Android

-- Android 14 and up - Users can see the in-app message.
-If you are testing the in-app message and need to see it multiple times, it can be brought up again after disabling push in device settings.
+- Android 13 and under - implementing push primers is not recommended because push is opted-in by default.
-- Android 13 and under - Push primers are not needed because push is opted-in by default.
-The in-app message will not display if push is enabled resulting in very few users recieving the in-app message.
+- Android 14 and above - if and wish to see the prompt several times while testing, go into device settings and disable push for the app to allow the primer to display again.

-#### iOS
+###### iOS

-- The iOS prompt can only be displayed at most once per install.
-This is enforced by the operating system meaning if it was displayed guring the app install, it will not display again.
+- The iOS prompt can be displayed only **once** per install, enforced by the operating system.
-- If the app's push setting is on, we do not show the in-app message as the user is already opted in.
+- The prompt will not display if the app's push setting is on or off. (e.g., will display for Provisional, not determined, etc.).
-- If the app's push settings is off, you should forward the user to the app's noticiation settings in the settings app.
+  - If we find the app's push setting is on, we do not show the in-app message as the user is already opted-in.
-- If the push setting is any other field (e.g., Provisional, not determined), the in-app message should display.
+  - If the app's push setting is off, you should forward the user to the app's notification settings in the settings app.

-#### Note for development teams
+##### Manual code removal

 This new no-code push primer prompt will call the native push prompt code automatically when a user clicks the corresponding button.
 <br><br>
 You should remove any manual push permission code from your app to avoid requesting permission at the wrong time.
 Instead, let the Braze SDK handle push permission when a user clicks on an in-app message button accepting push permission.